hipe/tmx/lib/skylab/headless/doc/issues/040-the-CLI-box-DSL-narrative.md

 delicate, fragile dance that happens below because we want to be able to leverage instance methods defined in the parent and have this work both as a documentng and parsing pass.

+:#storypoint-101

+method visibiliy does not API visibility equal. this is a public method that is API-private. because we only ever call it directly from this same node (file), we give it an intentionally ugly name to make refactoring easier and discourage its use otherwise (without renaming it.)

+understand that there are two agents: there is the child "hot action" and the parent "hot action". the child is expected to build an option parser, but when that option parser parses options, it's got to write them into to the parent. that is why there is a lot of context switching here.